caroleatierney/jobtracker/README.md

 * Additionally, we would like each group member to answer at least one of the following questions:
  * What went well for your group?
 No Github issues.
  * What was your groups biggest struggle? - We had some issues getting the app to work in heroku.
 Mimi did a great job of figuring out the issue.
- * What was the most useful tool that your group relied on the most? - We were able to easily pull others changes from github.
+ * What was the most useful tool that your group relied on the most? - We were able to easily pull each others changes from github.
 It made collaboration pretty seamless.
  * What was the most surprising aspect of working in a group/a thing (or things) you didn’t anticipate?